pyrddlgym-project/pyRDDLGym-jax/README.md

 **pyRDDLGym-jax (or JaxPlan) is an efficient gradient-based planning algorithm based on JAX.**

-Purpose:
+Purpose and features:

 1. automatic translation of RDDL description files into differentiable JAX simulators
-2. implementation of (highly configurable) operator relaxations for working in discrete and hybrid domains
+2. implementation of configurable operator relaxations for discrete and hybrid domains
 3. flexible policy representations and automated Bayesian hyper-parameter tuning
 4. interactive dashboard for dyanmic visualization and debugging
-5. hybridization with parameter-exploring policy gradients.
+5. hybridization with parameter-exploring policy gradients (PGPE)
+6. risk-sensitive objectives
+6. optimization of structured/symbolic policies defined in RDDL blocks.

 Some demos of solved problems by JaxPlan: